David-mwas/Melodious/README.md

 ## Usage

-Once Musica is installed on your device, you can:
+Once Melodious is installed on your device, you can:

 - Browse your music library and select a song to play.
 - Create and manage playlists to organize your music.